ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 Requests blobs sidecars in the slot range `[start_slot, start_slot + count)`, leading up to the current head block as selected by fork choice.

-The request and response format is forward-compatible with sharded sidecar sync, but MUST enforce `shard == 0` for now.

 The response is unsigned, i.e. `BlobsSidecarsByRange`, as the signature of the beacon block proposer may not be available beyond the initial distribution via gossip.